 How I stopped being a compulsive liar is another post for another time.
 I basically started to become more scared of the effects of my lies than people just knowing the truth.
-I got so sick of myself, the drama I had created, and my own bullsh*t, that the truth started to become less scary.
-I realized that although people may be hurt, disgusted, happy, sad, etc., from hearing my truth… At least they’d respect me for being kindly (never brutally) honest in my communication.
+I got so sick of myself, my oversharing, the drama I had created, and my own bullsh*t, that the truth started to become less scary.
+I realized that although people may be hurt, disgusted, happy, sad, etc., from hearing my truth… At least they’d respect me for being honest.
 I then started to attract better people and better relationships in my life.

 By taking this step to improve myself, I had simultaneously improved the relationship with myself.
 Over time, I started to build respect for myself.

-Self-respect and compulsively and/or pathologically lying cannot coexist.
+Self-respect and pathologically (or cumpulsive) lying cannot coexist.

-When it comes to dating and any kind of relationship, the level to which you deceive yourself will always mirror the toleration you have for others deceiving you.
+When it comes to dating or any kind of relationship, the level to which you deceive yourself will always mirror the toleration you have for others deceiving you.

 If you engage in self-deception, you will be that much more susceptible to excuse others when they lie to you.

-You will hold onto the perceived “truth” of their lies because deep down, you don’t believe that you are good enough for the truth.
+You will hold onto the little crumbs of truth in their lies because deep down, you don’t believe that you are good enough for the whole truth.
 And so, you work harder to understand them instead of folding and getting the f*ck out of Dodge.

 There’s a big difference between dating someone who has occasionally lied and someone who is a compulsive liar or even worse, a pathological liar.

 When lying gets out of control, it is referred to as compulsive.
-Or, the person could be a pathological liar.
+It can also be pathological.
 Although the definitions are fluid, I do think that there are differences.
 Either way, a relationship with a pathological liar or a compulsive liar will be the worst relationship of your life.
 The relationship that you have with them will be just as bad as the one they have with themselves.
 You can never “rescue” a liar.
 You can only get away.
 It is impossible to have a genuine connection, relationship, or any kind of intimacy with these people.

 A Compulsive Liar vs. A Pathological Liar

 A compulsive liar will habitually exaggerate and embellish in an effort to be seen, heard, and feel important.
-A pathological liar will lie, and then when you realize that they’re lying and call them out on it… they will continue to lie.
+A pathological liar will lie for many of the same reasons, but when you realize that they’re lying and call them out on it… they will continue to lie.

 Here are 10 signs that you’re in a relationship with a pathological liar…

 It doesn’t matter how much they try to come across as empathetic and selfless.
-A pathological liar tells very theatrical stories (they are great storytellers even though their stories always change) and can be very grandiose.
-They love feeling like the big man/woman on campus and they get off to triangulating, creating drama, and instilling jealousy.
+A pathological liar tells very theatrical stories and can be very grandiose.
+They love feeling like the big man/woman on campus and they get off to triangulating, creating drama, and inciting jealousy.
 The more people they can get to fight over them and fight for their attention, the better.
-They are highly narcissistic and at best, have sociopathic tendencies, if not full-blown sociopathy.
+They are highly narcissistic and have sociopathic tendencies, if not full-blown sociopathy.
 To you, it will seem like they pedestal everyone but you.